-The whiskey is named for the Sazerac Coffee House in New Orleans
+The whiskey is named after the Sazerac Coffee House in New Orleans

 The Coffee House was acquired by Thomas H Handy, owner also of Peychaud’s Bitters.
 Originally, he sold bottles of the Sazerac cocktail, which was originally made with Cognac.
 Today, this glorious libation is produced at the Buffalo Trace distillery.